Shots In The Back, Children Tasered: DOJ Details Excessive Force By Chicago Police

 The department doesn't have a foot pursuit policy for officers to follow.
 In all three of these cases, the department accepted the officers' accounts and found the shootings justified.

-The DOJ also notes that the shooting of Laquan McDonald was a foot pursuit of a person who did not pose a threat, and it, like many other such chases, came to a "tragic end."
+The DOJ also notes that the shooting of McDonald was a foot pursuit of a person who did not pose a threat, and it, like many other such chases, came to a "tragic end."

 Using Tasers against people who pose no threat